summaryrefslogtreecommitdiff

 # WANT_RESTRICT_STATS option in Makefile and bless the ip addresses

-# allowed to fetch stats here.
+# or network allowed to fetch stats here.

 #